Loading…

 7lbd is an innovative open-source project that simplifies Windows deployment in HPC environments by treating Windows as an application within Open OnDemand.
 The solution eliminates traditional infrastructure complexities by using technologies like Apache Guacamole, network namespaces, and a simplified Windows VM configuration to provide secure, isolated Windows desktops across computing clusters.
 This solution simplifies Windows to a level that even Linux systems administrators will find easy to maintain while maintaining robust security and accessibility, no AD required.

-An approach to SLURM configuration Verification by Kyle Reinholt
+An Approach to SLURM Configuration Verification by Kyle Reinholt

 Speakers